collabital/platforms-core/README.md

 $ gem install platforms-core
 ```

-Once the gem is installed, from your Rails directory you will can run the following generator to complete the installation:
+Once the gem is installed, from your Rails directory you can run the following generator to complete the installation:

 ```bash
 $ rails generate platforms:core:install